Patrick-Cole/pygmi/README.md

 After installation of python, you can follow the instructions under General.

 ### Anaconda
 Anaconda users are advised not to use pip since it can break PyQt5.
-Instead, you can install anaconda3 using the regular method, and then:
+However, two packages are installed only by pip, so a Conda environment should be created.
+The process to install is as follows:

+	conda create -n pygmi python=3.7
-	conda update --all
+	conda install pyqt
-	conda install numba
+	conda install numpy
 	conda install scipy
-	conda install pyopengl
+	conda install numexpr
 	conda install gdal
+	conda install pillow
+	conda install matplotlib
+	conda install numba
+	conda install pandas
 	conda install scikit-learn
-	conda install pandas
-	conda install matplotlib
-	conda install numexpr
-	conda install numpy
-	conda install pillow
-	conda install setuptools
-    conda install segyio
+	conda install scikit-image
 	conda install geopandas
-    conda install mtpy
+	conda install pyopengl
-    conda install pytest
+	conda install pyyaml

-Alternatively if you use environments you can simply use the following command:

-	conda create -n pygmi2 scipy numba gdal pandas matplotlib numexpr numpy setuptools pillow pyopengl scikit-learn segyio geopandas mtpy pytest
+	pip install mtpy
+	pip install segyio

 Once this is done, download pygmi, extract it to a directory, and run it from its root directory with the following command:

 	python quickstart.py

 Alternatively, if you satisfy the requirements, you can run the following command from within the extracted directory: